 As a Study Abroad student at DCU you are required to submit the names and numbers of the modules you wish to study during semester to the Study Abroad office in advance of your arrival.
+In the event that you do not send us choices, we will register you for one module to 'kickstart' the registration process.
+This should be cancelled thereafter.
 You will have indicated your choices on the application form.
-The Study Abroad Office will pre-register you for modules prior to your arrival however there is a 'change of mind' period over the first 10 days of arrival.
+The Study Abroad Office will pre-register you for modules prior to your arrival however there is a 'change of mind' period over the first 2 weeks of arrival.
 Please remember that you may only register for a maximum of 30 ECTS/ 18 US credits worth of modules in each semester on the standard Study Abroad Programme.
 Most of the modules on offer at DCU carry 5 ECTS/ 3 US credits, but when choosing your modules you should note that a small number of modules carry 10 ECTS credits or more (some 7.5ECTS).
 All students must attend module registration and timetabling workshops as outlined in the orientation schedule.

-In addition to this document, we have provided you with a List of Modules available for your Study Abroad Stream (HMSAO, ECSAO, SHSAO or BSSAO).
-As we have already pre-registered you for modules indicated on your initial application form, you now need to ensure that the modules you are currently registered for work a) with regards to your personal requirements, and b) with regards to the DCU timetable.
+In addition to this document, we have provided you with a List of Modules available for your Study Abroad Stream (HMSAO, ECSAO, SHSAO or BSSAO/PBSSAO).
+As we have already pre-registered you for modules indicated on your initial application form, you now need to ensure that the modules you are currently registered for work with

+- a) Your personal requirements, and - b) The DCU class timetable.

 Please note: you must be registered for modules in order to attend classes and to receive credits from DCU.
-You can register as A - Attendance only if you wish but you may not attend more than 6 classes or 30ECTS worth of modules.
+You can register as 'A' - Attendance only if you wish but you may not attend more than 6 classes or 30ECTS worth of modules regardless of 'A' attendance or 'Normal' attendance.
 In other words, these modules are still counted towards your ECTS Credit limit.
+Our system is defaulted to register you for 'N' Normal attendance (with exam / Continuous Assessment elements).